The Great Scout & Cathouse Thursday: Plot

-Set in Serenity, Colorado, before the 1908 United States presidential election, Sam Longwood, a frontiersman who has seen better days, has finally found after 15 years his ex-business partner Jack Colby, who ran off with all the gold from a mine they were prospecting, and also with the love of his life, Nancy Sue.
+In Serendipity, Colorado, before the 1908 United States presidential election, Sam Longwood, a frontiersman who has seen better days, has finally found after 15 years his ex-business partner Jack Colby, who ran off with all the gold from a mine they were prospecting, and also with the love of his life, Nancy Sue.
 Sam, along with his two other partners, Indian Joe Knox and Billy, along the way pick up a young prostitute nicknamed Thursday.
 Getting their money is not going to be as easy as they think.

-The trio decide to kidnap Nancy Sue and try to get some ransom money for her return to Jack, but Jack doesn't want her back, and Thursday is cozying up with Sam when he starts to take a shine to her after they spend one night together, now torn between Nancy Sue and Thursday.
-The gang asks Thursday to go into town and prostitute herself so they can buy supplies and although her feelings are hurt she does.
-In town she sees a man and starts to charm him and he invites her to his hotel room.
-After they settle on a price but before they can start he's called from the room.
-Alone, Thursday starts going through his things and discovers that he is Jack Colby and she takes his money, leaving an IOU signed in Nancy Sue's name.
-In the morning she returns with all the supplies and horses to the gang's hideout.
+The trio decide to kidnap Nancy Sue and try to get some ransom money for her return to Jack, but Jack does not want her back.
+After Sam and Thursday spend one night together, Sam starts to take a shine to her and Thursday is cozying up to him; Sam is now torn between Nancy Sue and Thursday.
+The gang asks Thursday to go into town and prostitute herself so they can buy supplies, and although her feelings are hurt she does.
+In town, she sees a man and starts to charm him.
+He eventually invites her to his hotel room.
+After they settle on a price but before they can start, he is called from the room.
+Alone, Thursday starts going through his things and discovers that he is Jack Colby.
+She then takes his money, leaving an IOU signed in Nancy Sue's name.
+In the morning.
+Thursday returns with all the supplies and horses to the gang's hideout.

+The gang infiltrates a prize fight being promoted by Colby and plots to get their money back by stealing all the box office proceeds.
+As they race out of town with the box office wagon and money, Colby and his crew give chase.
+Thursday's "madam," named Mike, chases after the group as well, figuring Thursday is her "property."
+Finally, the outlaws are caught by Colby and his men, and Thursday gives herself up to keep from having to return to prostitution.

+Sam, Joe and Billy are free men, but Sam is wracked with guilt over leaving Thursday behind since now he realizes that he has feelings for her.
+The gang eventually turns around to go to her rescue.
+They finally make a bargain with Colby for a boxing match, winner takes the stolen money, and Sam gets Thursday back.